Companies we're working with

 Once their postcode is registered, players of People’s Postcode Lottery have the chance to win a prize every day:

-Monday to Friday, every winning ticket scoops £1,000 with our Daily Prize
+- Monday to Friday, every winning ticket in 5 postcodes wins £1,000

-On Saturdays, one lucky postcode wins £25,000 per winning ticket
+- On Saturdays, every winning ticket in one postcode wins £25,000

 If you would like to play People’s Postcode Lottery, have the chance of winning big, and help to support Kew’s conservation work, visit the Postcode Lottery website or call Freephone 0808 1098765.